Producer-Consumer/Producer-Consumer-repo/README.md

 JDK requirements:

 - Compiler compliance level is greater than **1.8**
-- enable store information about method parameters is enabled
+- enable store information about method parameters

 ### Assumptions and Rules
 ---------------------------